torvalds/linux/Documentation/userspace-api/rseq.rst

 is the minimum value.
 It can be incremented to 50 usecs, however doing so can/will affect the minimum scheduling latency.

+Any proposed changes to this default will have to come with a selftest and rseq-slice-hist.py output that shows the new value has merrit.

 The kernel indicates the grant by clearing rseq::slice_ctrl::request and setting rseq::slice_ctrl::granted to 1.
 If there is a reschedule of the thread after granting the extension, the kernel clears the granted bit to